-- When a preparer has altered items of income, deduction, or credit in an attempt to increase a taxpayer's refund after the taxpayer has reviewed and approved the return for filing, the IRS Office of Chief Counsel has concluded that the resulting document is not a valid "return."
-As a consequence, the IRC § 6694 penalty does not apply. - When a preparer has altered only the direct deposit information on the return and has not changed the tax liability, there is no understatement of tax.
+- When a preparer has altered only the direct deposit information on the return and has not changed the tax liability, there is no understatement of tax. - When a preparer has altered items of income, deduction, or credit to increase a taxpayer's refund after the taxpayer has reviewed and approved the return for filing, the IRS Office of Chief Counsel has concluded that the resulting document is not a valid tax return.5

-In addition, it is unclear whether the IRC \S 6695(f) penalty applies.
-Treasury regulations have interpreted the IRC \S 6695(f) penalty as applicable to a preparer who negotiates "a check (including an electronic version of a check)."
-Although the IRS's internal procedures currently treat direct deposits as subject to the IRC \S 6695(f) penalty, the tax code and regulations do not make clear whether a "direct deposit" is legally identical to an "electronic version of a check."
-Moreover, even if the penalty is applicable, the penalty amount for 2022 of $\$560^8$ is typically small in relation to the size of refunds that some preparers have misappropriated and does not serve as a deterrent.
+In addition, it is unclear whether the IRC § 6695(f) penalty applies.
+Treasury regulations have interpreted the IRC § 6695(f) penalty as applicable to a preparer who negotiates "a check (including an electronic version of a check)."6 Although the IRS's internal procedures currently treat direct deposits as subject to the IRC § 6695(f) penalty, the tax code and regulations do not make clear whether a direct deposit is legally identical to an electronic version of a check.7 Moreover, even if the penalty is applicable, the penalty amount for calendar year 2024 of \$ 635^8 is small in relation to the size of refunds that some preparers misappropriate and therefore is unlikely to serve as a deterrent.

-The National Taxpayer Advocate recommends the IRS be given the authority to impose civil penalties on tax return preparers who engage in fraud or misconduct by altering the return of a taxpayer for personal financial gain.
+The National Taxpayer Advocate recommends the IRS be given the authority to assess and collect civil penalties against tax return preparers who engage in fraud or misconduct by altering the return of a taxpayer for personal financial gain.